xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 If we have configured IPv6 prefix length as /64 than cpe-domain address not matching the packet source:
   2701:d01:3344:4517:: = 2701:d01:3344:4517:**0**::/64  VS 2701:D01:3344:**0**::/64

+However this is an Umbrella counter which will show up for other reasons as well.
+Our TAC will be eager to take a look at this, please make sure you collect the following TECHs as well:

+		show tech services cgn
+		show tech pbr

 4. It is helpful to verify the packet matching corresponding counter to examine if that is matching the defined rules.
 In the LAB environment we can capture the packet on egress to verify the translation using the "monitor np counter" tool.